-In case of absence from College, you should contact Paul Danby on 0113 3861733 or e-mail at paul.danby@leedscitycollege.ac.uk.
+In case of absence from College, you should contact Nikki Daly on 0113 216 2446or e-mail at nikki.daly@ucleeds.ac.uk

-4.6 How do I withdraw from my course?
+4.6 How do I suspend studies/withdraw from my course?

-If you are considering withdrawal from your course you should speak to your personal tutor or the Students' Union to discuss your reasons.
-If there is a problem, University Centre staff or Students' Union staff may be able to help.
+If you are considering suspension or withdrawal from your course you should speak to your personal tutor to discuss your reasons in the first instance.
+If there is a problem, University Centre staff may be able to help.
+You should also contact Student Finance England to discuss what will happen with your finance and if you will have any overpayments to pay back.

-If you decide to withdraw from your course or programme of study, you must notify us in writing.
-This notification must be sent immediately to your Head of Department, Tom Poultney or Programme Manager, Paul Danby and be copied to the HE Registrar Assistant at the following email address: heregistrar@leedscitycollege.ac.uk
+If you decide to suspend or withdraw from your course or programme of study, you must notify us in writing.
+This notification must be sent immediately to your Programme Manager and be copied to the HE Registrar Assistant at the following email address: heregistrar@ucleeds.ac.uk